hshanka/spring-petclinic/readme.md

 #### Once the image is available locally, proceed with the steps below to run the container.

+Verify that the image is available in your list of local docker images:

 ```
 docker images
 ```

-You should see it in the list of your local images as seen below:
+You should see ```hshanka.jfrog.io/frog-docker/spring-petclinic-hs:9``` in the list of your local images as seen below:
 <img width="889" alt="image" src="https://github.com/hshanka/spring-petclinic/assets/6666290/2604cf63-edef-4b13-95f7-d3363c0f1cd2">

-Run the container from the image using:
+Now run the container from the image using:

 ```
 docker run --publish 8086:8080 hshanka.jfrog.io/frog-docker/spring-petclinic-hs:9
 (Change 8086 to an avaialble port on your local machine if that port is taken.)